Welcome to Tottenham Pavilion

 An architectural project to find a new kind of public space, inspired by the uniqueness of warehouse life.

 Tottenham Pavilion Conversations

-Our project is being documented through a series of podcasts by leading architectural platform KooZA/rch, as a digital contribution to the London Festival of Architecture.
-Through the interview series, KooZA/rch will explore the project further by engaging in conversations with warehouse tenants, artists, architects and industry figures.
+Our project was documented through a series of podcasts by leading architectural platform KooZA/rch, as a digital contribution to the London Festival of Architecture.
+Through the interview series, KooZA/rch explored the project further by engaging in conversations with warehouse tenants, artists, architects and industry figures.
 Exploring notions of ‘site’, ‘public space’, the power and role of the competition and the typology of the pavilion within contemporary architectural and cultural landscape.

 Tottenham Pavilion is a project run by a local team from the Harringay Warehouse District; a former industrial site in South Tottenham that has, over the past 20 years, been converted into live and work space by artists, makers, musicians and entrepreneurs.

 The community is a living alternative to standard gentrification.
 Shaped by a self-build community, rather than delivered by a regeneration masterplan.
 It’s not merely grass root, nor bottom up, that’s far too linear - it’s a power source that comes from the clash of differences that makes this community unique.

 In early 2020, a competition was launched to develop a concept for a pavilion that encapsulates the uniqueness of warehouse life for a wider public audience.
 The winning + shortlisted designs will feature in London Festival of Architecture.
 The winning design aims to be built in 2021, subject to finance & planning permission, by a team of local of people exploring self-building.

 Explore all 166 design submitted, alongside the winning and shortlisted concept Designers' Gallery>>